Tiger Facts For Kids – Interesting Facts About Tigers

 • There are more than 100 shady stripes on each tiger and are beneficial because they enable them to hide under the bushes particularly while hunting their prey.

-• Female tigers have less weight as compare to the males.
+• Female tigers have less weight as compare to the male tigers.

 • Unlike other cats including cheetah and lion, tigers do not prefer to live in open habitats.